rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And the rest were slain by the sword that came from the mouth of him who was sitting on the horse, and all the birds were gorged with their flesh. ^1921

 Then I saw an angel coming down from heaven, holding in his hand the key to the bottomless pit and a great chain. ^2001

 And he seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years, ^2002

 and threw him into the pit, and shut it and sealed it over him, so that he might not deceive the nations any longer, until the thousand years were ended.
 After that he must be released for a little while. ^2003

 Then I saw thrones, and seated on them were those to whom the authority to judge was committed.
-Also I saw the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and those who had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
+Also I saw the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and who had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 They came to life and reigned with Christ for a thousand years. ^2004

 The rest of the dead did not come to life until the thousand years were ended.
 This is the first resurrection. ^2005